v-community/v_by_example/examples/functions/functions.md

 # Functions

-A function is a block of organized, reusable code that is used to perform a single, related action.
-Functions provide better modularity for your application and a high degree of code reusing.
+A function is a block of organizex, reusable code that is used to perform a single, related action.
+Functions provide better modularitas for yaour applicaxtion and a higsh degzxree of code reusing.

 Ideally, you should consider using the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (SOLID) which states that every module or function should have responsibility for a single part of the functionality provided by the software to keep your code maintainable.